trinodb/trino/DEVELOPMENT.md

 ### Code Style

 We recommend you use IntelliJ as your IDE.
 The code style template for the project can be found in the [codestyle](https://github.com/airlift/codestyle) repository along with our general programming and Java guidelines.
 In addition to those you should also adhere to the following:

+#### Alphabetize

-* Alphabetize sections in the documentation source files (both in the table of contents files and other regular documentation files).
+Alphabetize sections in the documentation source files (both in the table of contents files and other regular documentation files).
 In general, alphabetize methods/variables/sections if such ordering already exists in the surrounding code.

+#### Use streams

-* When appropriate, use the stream API.
+When appropriate, use the stream API.
 However, note that the stream implementation does not perform well so avoid using it in inner loops or otherwise performance sensitive sections.

+#### Categorize errors when throwing exceptions.

-* Categorize errors when throwing exceptions.
+Categorize errors when throwing exceptions.
 For example, PrestoException takes an error code as an argument, `PrestoException(HIVE_TOO_MANY_OPEN_PARTITIONS)`.
 This categorization lets you generate reports so you can monitor the frequency of various failures.

+#### Add license header

-* Ensure that all files have the appropriate license header; you can generate the license by running `mvn license:format`.
+Ensure that all files have the appropriate license header; you can generate the license by running `mvn license:format`.

+#### Prefer String formatting

-* Consider using String formatting (printf style formatting using the Java `Formatter` class):
-    `format("Session property %s is invalid: %s", name, value)` (note that `format()` should always be statically imported).
+Consider using String formatting (printf style formatting using the Java `Formatter` class): `format("Session property %s is invalid: %s", name, value)` (note that `format()` should always be statically imported).
 Sometimes, if you only need to append something, consider using the `+` operator.
 Please avoid `format()` or concatenation in performance critical sections of code.

+#### Avoid ternary operator

-* Avoid using the ternary operator except for trivial expressions.
+Avoid using the ternary operator except for trivial expressions.

+#### Define class API for private inner classes too

-* It is suggested to declare members in private inner classes as public if they are part of the class API.
+It is suggested to declare members in private inner classes as public if they are part of the class API.

+#### Avoid mocks

-* Do not use mocking libraries.
+Do not use mocking libraries.
 These libraries encourage testing specific call sequences, interactions, and other internal behavior, which we believe leads to fragile tests.
 They also make it possible to mock complex interfaces or classes, which hides the fact that these classes are not (easily) testable.
 We prefer to write mocks by hand, which forces code to be written in a certain testable style.

+#### Use Airlift's `Assertions`

-* Use an assertion from Airlift's `Assertions` class if there is one that covers your case rather than writing the assertion by hand.
+Use an assertion from Airlift's `Assertions` class if there is one that covers your case rather than writing the assertion by hand.
 Over time we may move over to more fluent assertions like AssertJ.

+#### Avoid `var`

-* Using ``var`` is discouraged.
+Using ``var`` is discouraged.

+#### Prefer Guava immutable collections

-* Prefer using immutable collections from Guava over unmodifiable collections from JDK.
+Prefer using immutable collections from Guava over unmodifiable collections from JDK.
 The main motivation behind this is deterministic iteration.

+#### Maintain production quality for test code

-* Maintain the same quality for production and test code.
+Maintain the same quality for production and test code.

+#### Format Git commit messages

-* When writing a Git commit message, follow these [guidelines](https://chris.beams.io/posts/git-commit/).
+When writing a Git commit message, follow these [guidelines](https://chris.beams.io/posts/git-commit/).

+#### Avoid abbreviations

-* Please avoid abbreviations, slang or inside jokes as this makes harder for non-native english speaker to understand the code.
+Please avoid abbreviations, slang or inside jokes as this makes harder for non-native english speaker to understand the code.

 ### Additional IDE configuration